Automata in SageMath---Combinatorics meet Theoretical Computer Science: Making Us Comfortable with the Non-Adjacent Form as a Warm-Up

 \section{Making Us Comfortable with the Non-Adjacent Form as a Warm-Up}

 Before we start constructing automata---and later on transducers---let us have a look at the terms used in this section.
-We start by explaining the classical \emph{non-adjacent form}, abbreviated as \emph{NAF} (cf.\ Reitwiesner~\cite{Reitwiesner:1960}) of an integer.
+We start by explaining the classical \emph{non-adjacent form} of an integer, abbreviated as \emph{NAF}.
 It is a representation with base~$2$ and digits $-1$, $0$ and $+1$, such that two adjacent digits are not both nonzero.
 By setting $\bar{1}=-1$, this means that we forbid all blocks $11$, $\bar{1}1$, $1\bar{1}$ and $\bar{1}\bar{1}$ in the digit expansion.
 For example, we have

 In contrast, $14 = (10\bar{1}10)_2$ is not a non-adjacent form.
 It can easily be shown that each integer has a unique representation by a NAF, cf.\ Reitwiesner~\cite{Reitwiesner:1960}.